Anaphylaxis treatment

 Risks and Side Effects

-• Incorrect injection into veins may cause arrhythmias
+• Incorrect intravenous injection may cause arrhythmias

 • Overdose may induce myocardial ischemia